funk-team/funkLang/README.md

 ## 3. Why we built funk

-[David Beesley](https://twitter.com/david_jb99) and [Jan Wirth](https://twitter.com/yung_wirth), the co-founders of funk, are both developers.
+The founders of funk ([David Beesley](https://twitter.com/david_jb99) and [Jan Wirth](https://twitter.com/yung_wirth)) are both developers.
 We've worked for large enterprise and small startups.
-We built funk as we could see the benefits of low-code but were disappointed by the closed-source alternatives which are heavily templated, slow, expensive and generally treat developers like second class citizens.
+We built funk as we could see the benefits of low-code but were disappointed by the closed-source alternatives that are heavily templated, slow, expensive and generally treat developers like second class citizens.
 We saw very little innovation with existing tools and decided to build something radically different.

-As we have developed funk we have become more convinced visual development is the way forward not just for low-code users but developers too.
+As we developed funk we became more convinced visual development is the way forward not just for low-code users but developers too.
 The productivity gains are massive as is the speed of innovation.
 We see visual development argumenting developers existing workflows allowing them to work faster and smarter in more diversely skilled teams.

 ## 4. Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-**The best way to get started is to book an onboarding call with a core funkLang contributor [Jan](https://koalendar.com/events/meet-with-jan-wirth) or David {LINK}**
+**The best way to get started is to book an onboarding call with a core funkLang contributor [Jan](https://koalendar.com/events/meet-with-jan-wirth)**

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b gh-123-my-feature` or `git checkout -b no-issue-refactor-something`)